kallaway/100-days-of-code/log.md

 ### Day 5: June 11th, 2021

 **Today's Progress**:
-I ws given a rec to try Ania Kubow's Responsive Online Portfolio Tutorial and I played around with it.
+I was given a rec to try Ania Kubow's Responsive Online Portfolio Tutorial and I played around with it.

 **Thoughts**: